 Although not required in Tennessee, public officials can voluntarily participate in training.
 CTAS offers training for county officials and employees in cooperation with the Tennessee County Services Association and the County Officials Association of Tennessee through their County Officials Certificate Training Program (COCTP), which includes technical, managerial, and ethics training for elected officials and employees to help them understand county government operations and serve more effectively.
 Participants may take individual courses or work toward becoming a certified public administrator.
-CTAS believes that a broader understanding of the mechanics of county government affords COCTP graduates better knowledge of the county as an entity, which helps them better serve their constituency.59
+CTAS staff believe the broader understanding of the responsibilities and mechanics of county government afforded COCTP graduates helps them better serve their communities.76